🔌Add a Snowflake connector

 Create a dataset from a Snowflake connection

-This data connector is supported in simple and code/SQL mode for our current Data Execution system
+This data connector is supported in simple and code/SQL mode with:

 To create a dataset from Snowflake, click on the "create from" icon, you will then be able to: